 How Do I Avoid Utility Scams?

 Keeping our customers and our communities safe is important to Texas Gas Service.
-To help you avoid being the victim of fraudulent activities, we've provided information below.
+We've provided information below to help you avoid being the victim of fraudulent activities.

 It is important to always remember: